SebastianoF/bruker2nifti/README.md

     ├── ScanProgram.scanProgram
     └── subject
 ```
-where each folder numbered 1 to 6 is a scan, whose usual structure is
+where each folder numbered 1 to 6 is a scan, whose structure can be
 ```
 ├── 3
 │   ├── AdjStatePerScan